Liedzeit/returnofliedzeit/src/philosophy/Virginia2013.md

 He adds that it is remarkable that we can learn to make oneself understood in these matters.
 <div style="padding-left: 30px;">
 But is being conscious or having consciousness a fact of experience?
-“But doesn’t one say that a man has consciousness, and that a tree or a stone does not? — What would it be like if it were oth- erwise? — Would human beings all be unconscious? — No; not in the ordinary sense of the word.”
-(PI 418) This is followed by a puzzling paragraph:
+“But doesn’t one say that a man has consciousness, and that a tree or a stone does not? — What would it be like if it were otherwise? — Would human beings all be unconscious? — No; not in the ordinary sense of the word.”
+(PI 418)
+This is followed by a puzzling paragraph:
 <div style="padding-left: 30px;">
 In what circumstances shall I say that a tribe has a <i>chief?</i> And the chief must surely have <i>consciousness</i>.
 Surely we can’t have a chief without consciousness!
 (PI 419)